Last Updated on

 Cassini corneal helps in cataract surgeons to better understand the corneal properties.
 Thus, this helps in improving the outcomes and increasing premium patient volume.
 It is a first of its kind anterior segment ocular device used in diagnosis based on the color led technology.
 Besides, it also enables superior diagnosis for corneal astigmatism, analysis for dry eye, contact lens fitting, planning for refractive cataract surgery, and corneal transplant.

 Topcon ca-200f is a reasonably based topography system designed to deliver accurate and images with a higher resolution of the anterior corneal surface.
 The twenty-four rings on it measure up to about ten thousand data points.
 It also incorporates eight blue led’s required for fluorescein images.
 These are essential for the simulation of contact lenses.
 The advantage part of it is that it can be operated as a single stand unit or in combination with other external pcs.
 To make the operation and evaluation of the cornea fast and easy, you can use the combination of a ten-inch touch screen with a high-speed CCD camera.
-This has an auto capture and best features of an image.
+This has auto-capture and the best features of an image.

 The orbscan three is from the Bausch + Lomb as an anterior segment analyzer and the third generation of the multidimensional orbscan topographer.
 It is a new platform that has several features that have many enhancements driven by more than twenty years of use in the field.
 It serves as an indispensable tool for screening to increase the number of ophthalmic surgeons with new refractive guidelines.

 Reichert ocular response analyzer (ora) g3 is the only tonometer that measures corneal hysteresis that is a superior predictor of glaucoma progression.
 Hysteresis of corneal is an indication of the biochemical properties.
 It shows how the cornea differs from the topography that is geometrical attributes.

 Zeiss atlas 9000 is a perfect system for the most significant products of the corneal data points.
 It analyzes several images during the alignment and selects the image with higher quality.
 Besides, it helps in streamlining the fitting of gas permeable lenses and provides a guide on how to go through difficulty and specialty fittings.